Meet our Contractors

 Josh assists the Alliance with website, social media and communications.
 After two decades working in politics and policy for elected officials in Washington, and then representing California farmers before the federal government, he founded the YEAH YEAH Agency.
 His full service marketing firm helps nonprofits and small businesses compete effectively in an increasingly noisy communications environment.

 Previously, Josh served 11 years in the Federal Policy shop for the California Farm Bureau Federation, 5 of which he served as its Director.
 His issue specialty included tax, food safety, the Farm Bill, and international trade.
 He worked in Washington in various roles, including Associate Director at USDA’s Office of Congressional Relations overseeing legislative affairs for 9 agencies, as well as Legislative Director and aide to two members of the U.S. House of Representatives.
-He lives in Rocklin, California with his wife, Kristina, and their four children.

 The Family Farm Alliance is a 501(c)6 tax exempt organization.
 Our support comes exclusively from those who believe our mission is important enough to contribute.
 We believe the cause is important enough to ask for your support.